 That was a week ago and I've been feeding the chickens lots of vegetable leaves like beetroot leaves and stalks as well as their milled "mash."
 We've changed the hens several times during that time as they tend to stop laying after a couple of years.
 With each new batch of chickens we get an average of 6 eggs a day dropping to around 3 when it's time to change them.
 So it's been a success so far.

 I thought it might be a huge learning curve on how to keep chickens, but provided you prepare properly and have your coop, chicken run, food, feeders and water dispenser ready, it's really quite easy.

-Tip: Just don't forget to get hold of a decent how to keep chickens book like the one below.
+Tip: Just don't forget to get hold of a decent how to keep chickens book like the The Right Way to Keep Chickens.